Powerlearnproject/se-day1-assignment-Gratitude311/README.md

 Define prompt engineering and discuss its importance in interacting with AI models.

+**Prompt engineering** is the art of crafting statements to get the best response from AI models.

+It saves time and effort - A well-crafted prompt minimizes back-and-forth interactions, ensuring the AI provides the needed information on the first attempt

+It optimizes AI performance - This is by providing precise instructions, reducing ambiguity, and avoiding generic answers.

+It improves response quality - A well-structured prompt guides AI to generate a more accurate, clearer, and contextually relevant response.

+Enables creativity and innovation - Prompts can be designed to generate unique ideas, creative content, or problem-solving solutions

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.